What is Thalassemia Intermedia Care in India?

 Thalassemia is a genetic blood condition in which the body cannot produce enough healthy haemoglobin, the part of red blood cells that carries oxygen.
 As a result, people with thalassemia often have fewer red blood cells and lower haemoglobin levels than normal, which can lead to anaemia and other health issues.

-Individuals with thalassemia intermedia (the less severe form of thalassemia) may not require regular blood transfusions but still face complications such as anaemia and iron overload.
+Individuals with thalassemia intermedia may not require regular blood transfusions but can still develop complications such as anaemia and iron overload, often due to increased iron absorption rather than transfusions alone.
 Several healthcare facilities offer excellent care and treatment options for this condition in India.

 Keep reading to learn more about the care and treatment options for thalassemia intermedia in India.